Excoriate/go-service-boilerplate/CONTRIBUTING.md

 ## Building The Project 💼

-You can build the project using `go build .` in the root of the repository, or if you want to create the container image, you can use `docker build -t golang-cli-boilerplate -f Dockerfile .` .
+You can build the project using `go build .` in the root of the repository, or if you want to create the container image, you can use `docker build -t go-service-boilerplate -f Dockerfile .` .

 ## Releasing 🏷️